OpenDataSTL/globalhack5/README.md

 # globalhack5
-Links to repositories, tools and ideas from GlobalHack5
+Placeholder spot for links to repositories, tools and ideas from GlobalHack5.